parasaurolophus/node-red-zwave-js-example/README.md

 ### Message Broker

-The user is not a participant in the immediately preceding flow since it is triggered by direct interactions between _Node-RED_ nodes in the back end.
+The user is not a participant in the immediately preceding flow since it is triggered by direct interactions between Node-RED nodes in the back end.
 This begs the question of how the data model is delivered to the dashboard when it might not even have yet been launched when the data model is first constructed?

 The interactions labeled "send data model via websocket" in the preceding sequences are actually quite oversimplified to keep the diagrams readable.
-This tutorial flow uses _Node-RED_'s context storage to implement a WebSocket-based message broker with semantics inspired by MQTT.
+This tutorial flow uses Node-RED's context storage to implement a WebSocket-based message broker with semantics inspired by MQTT.
 Each message sent via the broker must include both `topic` and `payload` attributes.
 The `topic` strings are used to classify and route messages while any data associated with a given `topic` is